kaczla/list-lm/README.md

 - [tsai](https://github.com/timeseriesAI/tsai) - tsai is an open-source deep learning package built on top of Pytorch & fastai focused on state-of-the-art techniques for time series tasks like classification, regression, forecasting, imputation.
 - [UpTrain](https://github.com/uptrain-ai/uptrain) - UpTrain is an open-source, data-secure tool for ML practitioners to observe and refine their ML models by monitoring their performance, checking for (data) distribution shifts, and collecting edge cases to retrain them upon.
 - [WeightWatcher](https://github.com/CalculatedContent/WeightWatcher) - WeightWatcher (WW): is an open-source, diagnostic tool for analyzing Deep Neural Networks (DNN), without needing access to training or even test data.
+- [xturing](https://github.com/stochasticai/xturing) - xturing provides fast, efficient and simple fine-tuning of LLMs, such as LLaMA, GPT-J, GPT-2, OPT, Cerebras-GPT, Galactica, and more.

 # GPU profiling links